PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 | 16-23 | 8 | major software version | The major version number of the software of the MC and constant bomb hardware. |
 | 24-31 | 8 | minor software version | The minor version number of the software of the MC and constant bomb hardware. |

-Upon receiving the message, a module MUST set the MODULE_READY signal high.
+Upon receiving the message, a module MUST set the MODULE_READY signal high and enter _configuration mode_.

 If the module detects an unrecoverable error before or during this message, the module MAY keep the MODULE_READY signal low in addition to sending an error message.